Support

 When the call comes in, the CISO and their staff of analysts are not only able to see what systems are missing the patch, but how that fits into the bigger picture.
 Not all OT systems are created equal, and therefore have completely different risks.

-The power plant, because it sells excess power on the grid, has some contractual obligations with the local grid operator.
-It installed Industrial Defender a long time ago and has been managing things for the better part of a decade.
 Its patches are all up to date, especially compared to its peers.
 It’s also completely in alignment with its baseline configuration, meaning account policies, installed software, interface configurations and firewall rules are also all as they are supposed to be.

 Example of Good Patch Management

 The chemical plant saw some looming legislation a couple years ago and leveraged the benefits the power plant had seen from deploying Industrial Defender.
 It’s in second place of the three sites in terms of OT risk management maturity.
 Their annual maintenance is only a month away, however, that means it hasn’t seen a patch in months.
-There are couple of devices that should be monitored but haven’t communicated in a while.
+There are a couple of devices that should be monitored but haven’t communicated in a while.
 Otherwise, they are fairly in compliance with their design configurations.

 Example of a Medium Risk OT Environment

-The manufacturing plant is a hot mess.
+The manufacturing plant is a mess.
 It’s only recently come into scope.
 Compared to its peers, it not only has a plethora of vulnerabilities, but the firewalls also all have exceptions.
 It looks like the monitoring agents aren’t reporting in, probably due to one of those recent unapproved firewall changes, so they would miss any events, including local malware and removable media events that could be used to head-off any foothold in the environment.

 Example of a High Risk OT Environment

+So, what does one do?
+Do you patch the manufacturing environment first because of its higher attack surface?
+Do you patch the power plant due to its importance to the other plant’s operations?
 The truth of the matter is, I don’t know.
 That’s the call that people within an organization have to make based on their unique needs, which is why we allow you as the risk owner to pick the data points that matter most to you, and their weights, to determine what an asset’s risk score is.
-We allow you to account for intangibles like the criticality of the asset, which you can set, or whether that asset is subject to regulatory requirements like NERC CIP, and at what level.
-Our mission at Industrial Defender is to arm you with the best data possible to make a prudent decision based on your needs, not our predefined formula.